wheeler6123/wheeler6123/README.md

 - 📫 How to reach me **wheeler6123@gmail.com**

-- ⚡ Fun fact **My first coding experience was writing stylized HTML for eBay listings as an underage teenager**
+- ⚡ Fun fact **My first coding experience was writing stylized HTML for eBay listings as a young teenager**

 <h3 align="left">Connect with me:</h3>
 <p align="left">